ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## 10.2.
 Vector

 ## 10.2.1.
 Overview
-This profile incorporates support for [Vectors of Trust](https://tools.ietf.org/html/draft-richer-vectors-of-trust-15) **[VOT]**.
+This profile incorporates support for future use of [Vectors of Trust](https://tools.ietf.org/html/draft-richer-vectors-of-trust-15) **[VOT]** (currently unsupported by the **[TDIF]**).
 A Vector, in this context, allows for the representation of multiple orthogonal components dimensions that may, but are not limited to, carry information relating to:

 - Identity Proofing
 - Primary Credential Usage
 - Primary Credential Management
 - Assertion/Federation Presentation

-It is anticipated that due to their characteristics, which include composability, extensibility, and expressiveness, VoTs will be become the dominant standard for assurance representation at Identity Providers.
+It is anticipated that due to their characteristics, which include composability, extensibility, and expressiveness, VoTs will be become the relevant standard for assurance representation at Identity Providers.
 Furthermore, as the **[CDR]** matures and incorporates requirements for Identity Proofing, Credential Management, and Assertion Presentation, these independent LoAs will be progressively added to the VoT **[CDR]** ecosystem.
 However, the dynamic capabilities of **[VOT]** will ensure that their addition does not break existing **[CDR]** implementations.

 <a id="vot-values"></a>
 ## 10.2.2.
 VoT Values